 So I guess part of me does feel somewhat insecure about having a blogger for a husband.
 I do think about what it will be like when we get old and have no 401k or any other income to fall on, I think about the $2500 we have to shell out of our pocket before the health insurance kicks in if any of us gets sick.
 I think about the economy and how it is going to affect our small business.

-All of this speaks to the various “downsides” of running an Internet business and being self-employed.
+All of this speaks to the various “downsides” of running an online business and being self-employed.
 But, are they really downsides?
-I put that word in quotes for a reason.

 Is The 9-5 Job Really That Secure?